Creating a New Student Position

 However, there are some jobs that require special skills, training, or experience and may warrant a higher pay level.
 In these instances:

 The Student Employment Office offers a “temp service” to on-campus employers who need occasional student assistance (e.g. bulk mailings, special events, etc.).
 The Work Corps, as it is called, is a group of students who have already completed employment paperwork and who are established in PLNU’s payroll system—thus they are available and eligible to work on short notice.
 The Student Employment Office maintains a bulk voice mail list for these students.
 Simply contact us with your temporary employment need and we will pass the information along to the Work Corps.
+The students who are interested in working for the project will be asked to contact you directly regarding the job.

 The Campus Mall will be reserved for the fair one afternoon during the first week of school in the Fall.
 Various departments on campus will send representatives to service the informational booths.
 At these booths, students will be able to learn about the different aspects of each department and the types of jobs available in each area, thus increasing the students’ ability to choose a job relevant to their interests and/or course of study.
 This will also give recruiters a chance to meet (and possibly interview) prospective employees before hiring and to advertise their departments to the campus.
 Employers may even want to accept applications on site and keep them on file to meet future hiring needs.